sandbox-bio/sandbox.bio/src/tutorials/bedtools-intro/steps/Step1.md

 };
 </script>

-We preloaded data from <a href="https://science.sciencemag.org/content/337/6099/1190" target="_blank">Maurano et al.</a> into your sandbox.
+We preloaded data from <Link href="https://science.sciencemag.org/content/337/6099/1190">Maurano et al.</Link> into your sandbox.
 Let's take a look at what files we now have:

 Type <Execute command={"ls"} /> in the command line.